 - Appreciate the impact that culture has on business

 Buenos Aires is the capital and largest city of Argentina, and the second-largest metropolitan area in South America.
 As the political, financial, industrial, and commercial hub of Argentina, the city is also known for its European style architecture and rich cultural life.
-Located on the eastern edge of the Pampa, Argentina's most productive agricultural region, and linked with Uruguay, Paraguay, and Brazil by a great inland river system, the city is the distribution hub and trade outlet in South America.
+Located on the eastern edge of Argentina's most productive agricultural region (the Pampa) and linked with Uruguay, Paraguay, and Brazil by a great inland river system, the city is the distribution hub and trade outlet of South America.

 Santiago is Chile's capital city, and the center of commerce for the country.
 It is a modern city and serves as the regional headquarters to many multinational companies including Minnesota-based 3M, Ecolab, and Cargill.
-Due to its location on fault lines, Santiago has a limited number of buildings remaining from Spanish colonial times, so the city has a modern architectural feel.
+Due to its location on fault lines, Santiago has a limited number of buildings remaining from Spanish colonial times, so the city boasts modern architecture and infrastructure.

 - 4 graduate credits